 Not sure it’s a philosophy… more enthusiasm.
-Let me first start by saying I don’t know it all when it comes to style and I’ve made some massive style blunders in my 57 years but, now that I am in my fifties, I like to think that the mistakes are getting less and less and my wardrobe now consists of good quality basics with a few sequins to jazz things up a bit.
+Let me first start by saying I don’t know it all when it comes to style and I’ve made some massive style blunders in my 58 years but, now that I am well into my fifties, I like to think that the mistakes are getting less and less and my wardrobe now consists of good quality basics with a few sequins to jazz things up a bit.

 I’ve also learnt over the years not to worry too much about what the ‘experts’ say.
 I think that if you feel comfortable in something – then go for it.
 Ok, I wouldn’t wear short shorts ever again or boob tubes but that’s just by looking in the mirror as opposed to going by the ‘rules’.